google/WebFundamentals/src/content/en/tools/workbox/guides/advanced-recipes.md

 // This "catch" handler is triggered when any of the other routes fail to
 // generate a response.
 workbox.routing.setCatchHandler(({event}) => {
+  // The FALLBACK_URL entries must be added to the cache ahead of time, either via runtime
+  // or precaching.
+  // If they are precached, then call workbox.precaching.getCacheKeyForURL(FALLBACK_URL)
+  // to get the correct cache key to pass in to caches.match().
+  //
   // Use event, request, and url to figure out how to respond.
-  // The FALLBACK_URL entries must be added to the cache ahead of time.
   // One approach would be to use request.destination, see
   // https://medium.com/dev-channel/service-worker-caching-strategies-based-on-request-types-57411dd7652c
   switch (event.request.destination) {